amanrai31/React2/README6.md

 **NOTE :** Each Effect has a separate lifecycle from the surrounding component.
 Each Effect describes a separate synchronization process that can start and stop.

+`Effects are not a tool for code reuse.
+Do not focus much on combining multiple effects in a single effect`